‘Breaking Bad’ Movie: Bryan Cranston Says He Would Play Walter White Again ‘In a Second’

 “My experience on ‘Breaking Bad’ changed my life and my professional life.”

-The fictional universe of Vince Gilligan's Breaking Bad just keeps expanding, and no one is complaining.
-There's prequel Better Call Saul—equal in the great acting and screenwriting departments—and now The Hollywood Reporter reveals that show creator Gilligan is working on a new, feature-length Breaking Bad-related movie.
+The fictional universe of Vince Gilligan’s Breaking Bad keeps expanding, and no one is complaining.
+There’s prequel Better Call Saul—equal to the first series in the great acting and screenwriting departments—and last November The Hollywood Reporter revealed that show creator Gilligan was working on a feature-length Breaking Bad-related movie.

 Details on the project, which has been floating around the industry with a possible fake/working title of Greenbrier, are slim.
 It’s unclear if the movie would be another prequel — like AMC’s Better Call Saul — or a follow-up of some sort.